Convergence of trees with a given degree sequence and of their associated laminations: Lamination-valued processes

 We then associate to $\tau^{(q)}$ a random lamination-valued process.
-We henceforth assume that $\tau^{(q)}$ has exactly $q$ leaves.
-For each edge $e$ of $\tau^{(q)}$, denote by $\ell(e)$ its length.
 Recall that $\ell(e)$ is defined as the number of edges between the vertices of $\tau$ corresponding to the endpoints of $e$.
 Equip the edges of $\tau$ with i.i.d.\ exponential random variables of parameter $1$, and for each edge $e$ of $\tau^{(q)}$, denote by $\gamma_e$ the minimum of the $\ell(e)$ exponential random variables associated to the edges of $\tau$ between the endpoints of $e$.
-In particular, $(\gamma_{e}, e \in \tau^{(q)})$ is a sequence of independent exponential random variables of respective parameter $(\ell(e), e \in \tau^{(q)})$.
+In particular, $(\gamma_{e}, e \in \tau^{(q)})$ is a sequence of independent exponential random variables of respective parameters $(\ell(e), e \in \tau^{(q)})$.